dnndev/xmp-docs/tutorials/6_editing-deleting-feedback-form-data.md

 category: Tutorials
 context: all
 summary: >-
-  This tutorial assumes you have successfully completed [Tutorial Five "Displaying The Feedback Form Data"](5_displaying-feedback-form-data.md).
+  This tutorial assumes you have successfully completed Tutorial Five "Displaying The Feedback Form Data".
+In the last tutorial, we created a template to display a list of the feedback we've received from customers and provided a button to add feedback.
+Now we'll modify that template and the feedback form to enable us to edit and delete feedback.
+1. If you haven't done so already open the page in your site that contains the Feedback form and its display template we've been working with.
+2. Ensure you're logged-in as Host or SuperUser.
+3. We're going to modify our existing template.
+So, from the Actions menu, select **Manage Templates**.
 keywords:
   - modify
   - form